koldy/admin/readme.md

 This library is backend helper for creating structured HTTP responses needed by Koldy Admin frontend.

-This project is currently in heavy development and it's still not recommended for usage on production, unless you know what's you're doing.
+Project is currently in heavy development and it's still not recommended for usage on production, unless you know what's you're doing.

 ## Licence